Oblivious Fronthaul-Constrained Relay for a Gaussian Channel: water-pouring with the optimal quantizer

 \subsection{Processing under limited bit-rate $C$}

-As before, we adopt the Shannon's incremental view taking advantage of the fact that disjoint frequency bands are independent under the Gaussian law and stationarity .
+As before, we adopt Shannon's incremental view, taking advantage of the fact that disjoint frequency bands are independent under the Gaussian law and stationarity.
 Let $\frac{1}{2}C(f)$ designate the number of [nats/channel use] assigned for delivering (processing) the band $(f,f + df)$.
-Since we do have $2df$ independent channel uses (Nyquist) per second, the total rate per second in each band is \beqd{\frac{1}{2}C(f)2df = C(f)df \nonumber} and hence, \beqd{\intw{C(f)} = C} culminating this view and incorporating (\ref{eq:gib_cap}), we reach the equation: \beqd{ I[f,S_x(f),C(f)] = \intw{log\left[1+S_x(f)|H(f)|^2\right]} \\ - \intw{log\left[1+S_x(f)|H(f)|^2e^{-C(f))}\right]} }
+Since we have $2\cdot df$ independent channel uses (Nyquist) per second, the total rate per second in each band is \beqdn{\frac{1}{2}C(f)2df = C(f)df} and, hence, \beqdn{\intw{C(f)} = C.} Culminating this view and incorporating (\ref{eq:gib_cap}), we reach the equation (for simplicity we denote $S_x(f)$ as $S(f)$)